6 Tasty Desserts For The Carnivore Diet

 Example 2

-For those that have found carnivore as a quick and effective way to loose a bit of body fat and increase their lean mass but have no major ailments.
+Those who have found carnivore as a quick and effective way to lose a bit of body fat and increase their lean mass have no significant ailments.

 Then these people likely have a bit of extra scope, where they can eat a wider range of foods and use small amounts of plant food as flavor enhancers and condiments.